dullroar/ten-steps-to-linux-survival/Step01.md

 working the way you want, then transfer their sequence to a script file to capture it.

-Real wizards at using the shell can often show off their magic with an incredible one-liner typed rom memory with lots of obscure commands piped together and invoked with cryptic options.
+Real wizards at using the shell can often show off their magic with an incredible one-liner typed from memory with lots of obscure commands piped together and invoked with cryptic options.

 I am not a real shell wizard.
 See [chapter 9](#how-do-you-know-what-you-dont-know-man) for how you can fake it like I do.